Greyhounds do not have any awareness or fear of cats

 Greyhounds don't know about glass

 Most racing greyhounds have not been exposed to glass doors and windows.
 It is important to introduce a greyhound to these items to ensure their safety.
+A good idea is to, temporarily, place a piece of coloured tape on the glass so your greyhound can identify it easier.

 Greyhounds don't know about fridges, washing machines, clothes dryers and vacuum cleaners